• Skip to primary navigation

 TIDBITS Fall Home Tour | Subtle changes in the Bathroom

-These are readily available these days, new or old, but I recommend hunting them down at thrift stores to pay a fraction of the price.
+Intricately detailed mirrors are readily available these days in both new and used forms.
+I recommend hunting them down at thrift stores to pay a fraction of the price.

 Spring bedroom refresh and pure linen sheets